cse110-fa21-group35/cse110-fa21-group35/admin/docs/datamodel.md

 - User accountId's are constructed automatically by firebase, they will be a 28 character string.
 - Each user's recipeId is constructed using the accountId, and the user's total recipe creation count prior to insertion.

+- NOTE: This is not a permanent structure of our data (i.e. may ommit or add additional fields), but we SHOULD all be on the same page as to the general structure and the basic data that's relevant.
 ```json
 {
   "Br6v40acvTTGoMvvdbLLRBPplHF3": {